hectorrios/SugarAdvancedWorkflowCustomPHPMethods/README.md

 The purpose of this customisation is to be able to trigger complex PHP actions leveraging SugarBPM.
 It does this by exposing a generic BPM Action component that allows a BPM flow designer to add custom backend functionality into a BPM flow.
-In the screenshot below, custom functionality has been introduced into sample flow at twom points.
+In the screenshot below, custom functionality has been introduced into sample flow at two points.

 ![Advanced Workflow Sample Screenshot](https://raw.githubusercontent.com/esimonetti/SugarAdvancedWorkflowCustomPHPMethods/master/screenshot.png)